 Visit the site

 NSPCC approached Beyond to help them with their campaign "Light up Christmas for Children", which was created to give a brighter future for children in need of help by raising money for Childline.
 The NSPCC Little Stars Christmas campaign was launched in November 2016 to help keep children safe.
 The campaign was featured above the length of Oxford Street in London's busy city centre, where thousands of NSPCC stars were included amongst the gold and silver baubles and LED bulbs that hang in the Christmas display.

-Beyond was tasked with designing an online virtual fundraising experience for this Christmas campaign.
-The focus was primarily on the user journey where users could choose their star on Oxford Street, dedicate it to someone special while making a donation in the process.
-A simplified user journey was key to ensure flow from the user viewing the campaign and engaging with the online fundraising platform.
+The focus was primarily on the user flow where users could choose their star on Oxford Street, dedicate it to someone special while making a donation in the process.
+A simplified flow was key to ensure a user of all ages can engage with the online fundraising platform.

 The solution was to create a virtual interactive map of Oxford Street by the use of a parallax effect.
-The map view would feature 8 stars in various locations, which the user can choose from.
-From there, the user can dedicate a star to someone, enter the donation process and share via social media.
-Our aim was to keep the experience as minimalistic as possible but also an enjoyable experience for users of all age groups.
-Creating an immersive experience across all devices was important ensuring a high level of interactivity across a range of devices.
+The map view would feature 8 stars in various locations, the user chooses a star to dedicate, complete the donation process and share via social media.
+Our aim was to keep the experience as minimalistic as possible but also an enjoyable experience for users of all ages.
+Creating an immersive experience across all devices was important ensuring a high level of interactivity.

 Working on mobile first, we created a series of high-fidelity wireframes demonstrating the user journey when they dedicated a star for the first time.